ajsandbox/data_scrapping/README.md

 * Website copier (Static pages) - https://www.httrack.com/ : Right for a quick and dirty job, but ends up spoiling the relative links
 * Chrome extensions - Web Scrapper
-* Use a headless browser like phantomjs
+* Use a headless browser like phantomjs (useful especially when there is heavy client side scripting) or casperjs (for navigations and testing)
 * Open source frameworks like : scrapy and pyspider
 * To speed up the crawls : scrapy-redis, redis, kafka, rabbit-mq etc